dylanwal/unit_parse/README.md

 ### Merging Quantities

-Some times when you are doing parsing, you get multiple values from the parser.
+Sometimes when you are doing parsing, you get multiple values from the parser.
 So it would be nice to reduce it down just to one value/value+condition/series+condition. `reduce_quantities` does exactly that!

 It will group approximate equivalent quantities and throw out bad units (units that are not like the most common).